Ready For Unsteady

 Energy Production

-Keep in mind you don't need to only choose one type of system - having multiple options will provide the most resiliency.
+Keep in mind you don’t need to only choose one type of system – having different sources of energy will provide the most resiliency.
 Buy smaller (but high-quality) items and add to your system as budget allows.

 Best for: Silent, renewable, long-term power; no ventilation to worry about